Complete Streets Landing Page 2

 Complete Streets Toolkit

-GO TO 2040 recognizes the need for a modern, efficient transportation system to support the growth, diversity, and prosperity of the region.
-To help achieve this, the plan recommends policies, actions, and investments to improve conditions for bicycling, walking, and the use of public transportation, including a Complete Streets approach to planning and designing local transportation systems.
+ON TO 2050 recognizes the need for a modern, efficient transportation system to support the growth, diversity, and prosperity of the region.
+To help achieve this, the plan recommends policies, actions, and investments to improve travel safety.
+Improving conditions for bicycling, walking, and the use of public transportation, includes a Complete Streets approach to planning and designing local transportation systems.
 Complete Streets is a transportation policy and design approach that requires streets to be planned, designed, operated, and maintained to enable safe, convenient, and comfortable travel and access for all anticipated roadway users, regardless of their age, abilities, or mode of travel.

 Cost-effective modernization and repair of the transportation system, much of which is decades old, is essential to our region's future prosperity.
 Creating Complete Streets to serve all anticipated users is a crucial element in achieving a modern, efficient, and sustainable transportation system.

 This toolkit is the result of a collaboration between the Chicago Metropolitan Agency for Planning, Active Transportation Alliance, and the National Complete Streets Coalition.
 It is a guide for incorporating a Complete Streets approach into local planning, design, and construction processes and documents.

 The toolkit consists of the following seven components: